mongodb/mongo-c-driver/src/libmongoc/doc/installing.rst

 Prerequisites for libmongoc
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OpenSSL is required for authentication or for SSL connections to MongoDB.
+OpenSSL is required for authentication or for TLS connections to MongoDB.
 Kerberos or LDAP support requires Cyrus SASL.

 To install all optional dependencies on RedHat / Fedora: